Skip to main content

 How opportunities are vetted:

-• Each investment opportunity will be vetted by a venture capital consultant, AAO Growth & Transformation staff, consultants with specific expertise as appropriate and the AAO’s Business Development Task Force.
+• Each investment opportunity will be vetted by a venture capital consultant, AAO Strategy & Innovation staff, consultants with specific expertise as appropriate and the AAO’s Business Development Committee.

-• Go/No-Go decisions are made by the Business Development Task Force
+• Go/No-Go decisions are made by the Business Development Committee

 A diverse portfolio of companies is desired as is the diversity of ownership including women and minority-owned businesses.